Individualized Treatment Allocation in Sequential Network Games: Model

-Theorem \ref{theorem1} shows that, given the parametric specification of the distribution of unobservables (Assumption \ref{assps}), the joint distribution of the outcomes is given by a Gibbs distribution characterized by the potentials.
-This result has a close connection to the MRF literature.
-Specifically, we can view the joint distribution of the outcomes in the stationary as a Markov random field (see, e.g., \citealp{bremaud2013markov}):
+Theorem \ref{theorem1} shows that, given the parametric specification of the distribution of shocks (Assumption \ref{assps}), the joint distribution of the outcomes is given by a Gibbs distribution characterized by the potentials.\footnote{\citet{hsieh2020specification} obtains the same Gibbs distribution by introducing configuration specific shocks. } The set of Nash equilibria of the potential game corresponds to the set of modes of the stationary distribution.